New and improved downtown Venice officially debuts Monday

-A ceremony at 11 a.m.
-Monday in Centennial Park, followed by a ribbon-cutting on West Venice Avenue, will “officially present the downtown improvements to the citizens and visitors of the city of Venice.”
+A ceremony on Monday, July 8, at 11 a.m. in Centennial Park, followed by a ribbon-cutting on West Venice Avenue, will “officially present the downtown improvements to the citizens and visitors of the city of Venice.”

 There will be speakers, music and light refreshments.